VW and Audi key/remote, and immobilizer theft deterrent system information and troubleshooting

 mk5: 1000q: mk5 and mk6 Jetta and Golf Smart key replacement (all have immo 4)

-Smart key and immobilizer differences by year
+How the immobilizer works and immobilizer differences by year

-If you have the yellow car symbol pictured at the top on the instrument cluster, you have an immobilizer.
-The three main types of VW TDI immobilizers are immo2, immo3, and immo4.
-VW up to 1999 don't have an immobilizer because immo1 was not equipped on Volkswagen sold in North America.
-2000-2001 were transition years for immo2 in the US.
-If your VW is model year 2002-2005, it probably has immo3.
-Immo4 is on 2005.5-2009 and newer mk6 VW.
-Immo5 is currently only found on the newest Audi.
+The three main types of VW TDI immobilizer are immo2, immo3, and immo4.
+VW up to 1999 don't have an immobilizer because immo generation 1 was not equipped on Volkswagen sold in North America.
+1999-2000 should have immo2.
+2001-2005/6 use immo3.
+2005/6-present use Immo4.
+Around 2010, VW keys changed their design even though they still use immo4.
+As of this writing, immo5 is only found on the newest Audi.
 Immo2, 3, 4, and 5 keys are not compatible.
-In other words, if you have an immo2 car, you can only use an immo2 key.
+In other words, if you have an immo2 car, you can only use an immo2 key because the chip is different.

--no immo - you can swap keys, ECUs, and instrument clusters without any special programming.
+-If you have no immo - you can swap keys, ECUs, and instrument clusters without any special programming.
 This assumes that the part numbers and software coding (settings) are the same.

--Immo2 - found on mk4 VWs and late 90s Audi.
-You need the SKC to use a new key or instrument cluster but you can still swap the ECU.
+-If you have immo2 - you need the SKC to use a new key or instrument cluster but you can swap the ECU without any special programming.
 It has an emergency drive function that will let you drive to the dealership or mechanic for them to fix but you must know the SKC code.
 You can buy a used key and it will work if you reprogram the immobilizer chip using the SKC.
-As late as 2001, there were some B5 Passat that didn't have immobilizer.
-All Jetta, Golf, and Beetle definitely had them by this point.
-Again, if you don't have a spot for the immobilizer light on the dashboard, there's no immobilizer.

 -Immo5 - found on 8T generation Audi A4 (2007/2008+) and 8k generation Audi A5 (2007+).

-Because of the variation in build dates, immobilizer generations, and remote compatibility, I recommend going to the dealer for replacement keys if you don't have an old key to salvage the immobilizer chip out of.
-It's expensive, but they can match the key to the car and if it's the wrong part they'll take it back.
+Because of the variation in build dates, immobilizer generations, and remote compatibility, the easiest way to get a replacement key is from the dealer.
+Dealers are expensive but they can match the key to the car and if it's the wrong part they'll take it back.
 If you buy an ebay replacement key for an immobilizer car you have to figure out how to program the immobilizer, if your car was a transition year, and there are no refunds once you cut a key.
-The absolute cheapest way to get a new key is to buy a cut key online and take it to the dealer for programming.
-Regardless of the number of keys, they will charge you 1 hour minimum even though it takes about 5 minutes.
-The part numbers below are only a guide, double check the correct part number with your parts vendor, this website is not responsible if you order the wrong key!

 -If you have a car with build date 11/98-09/00, (about model year 1998-2001) your remote probably looks like #1 pictured below, part number should be VW# 1j0 959 753 f